Smart Eating Tips: How Not to Overeat This Holiday Season

 Table of Contents

-This guide explains Smart Eating Tips: How Not to Overeat This Holiday Season with data, physiology, and practical recovery strategies if you ate too much at a party and wonder what to do after overeating at night.
+This guide explains Smart Eating Tips: How Not to Overeat This Holiday Season through physiology, nervous system science, and a compassionate mind-body lens, including what to do after overeating at night without triggering guilt, restriction, or another diet spiral.

 Why does overeating accelerate during the holidays?